Scott Wimmer: 2000–2005

-Wimmer got full-time sponsorships from Stacker 2, YJ Stinger, and Stamina Rx in 2003, but after losing crew chief Bootie Barker and switching to Chevrolet, he won only one race at Pikes Peak with four top-five finishes, twelve top-tens, and a ninth place finish in points.
+Wimmer got full-time sponsorship from Stacker 2, YJ Stinger, and Stamina Rx in 2003, but after losing crew chief Bootie Barker and switching to Chevrolet, he won only one race at Pikes Peak, with four top-five finishes, twelve top-tens, and a ninth-place finish in points.
 Wimmer ran two races in the No. 27 YJ Stinger Chevrolet finishing 24th in both races at Bristol and New Hampshire.
 With four races left in the 2003 NASCAR Winston Cup Series, Wimmer was promoted to drive Bill Davis Racing's No. 22 Caterpillar Inc. Dodge.
 In his second race in the No. 22, he earned his first Cup Series top-ten finish (a ninth) at Phoenix.

 Wimmer (22 car) in the pits at Michigan in 2005.

 At the end of the season, Wimmer was named the full-time driver for 2004 in the No. 22 Caterpillar Dodge.
 Before the 2004 season, he was arrested in High Point, North Carolina for driving while intoxicated.
 He was later convicted and sentenced to probation and 24-hour community service.
 He began the year with a very strong performance at the Daytona 500, and appeared in contention to win after the final set of pit stops, but without drafting help, Wimmer was easily overtaken by Dale Earnhardt Jr. and Tony Stewart, and ended up finishing third.
 After this, despite leading laps at a number of other races, Wimmer only had one other top-ten at Dover and finished 27th in points, due in part for failing to qualify for one race.
 The Davis team struggled in 2004; the Cup operation was reduced to only one car and the season was plagued with a lawsuit from Dodge.
-He ran the full season again in 2005, but did not finish higher than eleventh in a race that season.
+He ran the full season again in 2005, but did not finish higher than 11th in a race that season.
 He was dismissed from Bill Davis Racing by mail at the end of the season after only managing to squander up a 32nd in the point standings.
 The nature of his firing later led to a lawsuit against Bill Davis Racing.